📢 NEW RELEASE ALERT

 ETL and ELT are both important data integration strategies with divergent paths towards the same goal—making data accessible and actionable for decision-makers.
 While both play a pivotal role, their fundamental differences can have significant implications for data processing, storage, and analytics.

-Let’s first explore what happens when the “T” and “L” are switched.
+Let’s explore what happens when the “T” and “L” are switched.

 What is ETL?